 Join us for a three-month internship.
-We accept applications from graduate students each winter.
-Visit Mozilla Careers and select “Apply for an internship” to see what’s available.
+We accept applications from graduate students in the fall for the following summer.
+Visit Mozilla’s Careers page to see available internships.

-We recruit Visiting Scientists, Developers, Engineers, Artists and others to work on research experiments and independent projects.
-Contact Us to learn more.
+We welcome Visiting Scientists, Developers, Engineers, Artists and others to work with us on research experiments and independent projects.
+Get in touch with a Mozilla team member to learn more.

 MDN Web Docs relies on contributions from volunteer editors and translators to make this open knowledge repository the best it can be.
 Want to dig deep into web APIs?
 This is the place.
 To find out how to join the MDN volunteer community, visit MDN’s Getting Started page.